|

 into a database, but greatly enhanced the site's ease-of-use.

-Meanwhile, RailServe.com designer Christopher Muller began web design for local businesses and organizations.
+to begin web design services for local businesses and organizations.
 His computer knowledge was well known in his school and community and on September 28, 1997, RailServe.com

 was published on the front page of the regional "Neighbors" section of the Philadelphia Inquirer.

-This would be the first of dozens of major newspaper appearances for RailServe.com
+This would be the first of many major newspaper appearances for RailServe.com.

 "From Baku, Azerbaijan to Yokohama, Japan and all stops in